Quramy/angular-recursive/README.md

 This directive stands for ending recursion.
 Set "next node" of your tree data to this attribute.
-Elements marked up this attribute must have a parent element marked up `q-recurse` attribute, and
+The element marked up this attribute must have a parent element marked up `q-recurse` attribute.
+It expands elements contained in the element maked up `q-recurse` into itself until "next node" data is `null` or `undefined`.

 + `q-recurse-var`